cyberkostyan/ido/SMART-CONTRACT-SPECS.md

 Need to check if its possible to pay for transaction with balances of the contract, if so, need to make sure there is enough gas for transaction in the amount being transferred.

+## Going live

+The moment the annihilat.io project goes live with MainNet the state of the smart contract will be changed to "frozen":

+ 3. % of totalSupply of tokens will be distributed to project's multisig wallet account.
+ 1. All transfers of tokens will be frozen.
+ 2. All ether remaining in the project will be returned to investors proportionally to the amount of tokens they have originally received in exchange for ETH they have contributed.

+This will mean the start of Annihialt.io live network and a full stop for the smart contract.
+No TGE events can start nor tokens can be exchanged for Ether.